commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 Defines an optional field which represents a strategy to handle syncing inventory entries with missing supply channels.
 Having an inventory entry, with a missing supply channel reference, could be processed in either of the following ways:
- - If `ensureChannels` is set to `false` such inventory entry won't sync and `errorCallback` will be triggered.
+ - If `ensureChannels` is set to `false` this inventory entry won't be synced and the `errorCallback` will be triggered.
  - If `ensureChannels` is set to `true` the sync will attempt to create the missing channel with the given key.
  If it fails to create the supply channel, the inventory entry won't sync and `errorCallback` will be triggered.